danieljprice/splash/docs/settings.rst

 Setting the origin to the position of the :math:`n`\ th sink particle
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This can be achieved using the “make xy limits relative to particle”
+This can be achieved using the ``make xy limits relative to particle``
 option in the :ref:`sec:menu-l`.
 For example, to track the first sink
 particle we would proceed as follows: